Home

 • Bring your left leg up and back across your body and take it down as low to the ground as you can on the right side.

-• You will need to rotate your right leg as you do this exercise ball exercise.
+• You will need to rotate your right leg as you do this.

 • Repeat this with the right leg.